git-afsantos/ros-modex/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: :rocket: Feature request
+name: ":rocket: Feature request"
-about: Suggest an idea for this project :bulb:
+about: "Suggest an idea for this project :bulb:"
 title: ''
 labels: enhancement
 assignees: